 You can also ask Google to call businesses by name.
 For example, saying “call the Shapla restaurant in Burgess Hill” puts me through to my local curry house.
 Ask Google “where’s the nearest pizza restaurant” and, after it returns the result, you can say “call them” to book a table.
 Alternatively, dictate the number you want it to dial by saying “call 01473 121212”.

 To end a call, you can hold either side of the Google Home Mini or tap the top of the Google Home.
 You can also say “OK Google, stop/hang up” although that’s a wee bit awkward with the other person still on the line.
-It’s usually easier to wait for them to hang up.
+It’s usually easier to wait for them to hang up on the call.

 How to set up caller ID on the Google Home Mini